 "Material Adverse Change" means the occurrence of any event or change, including but not limited to a change revealed by a comparison of any financial statements delivered pursuant to Section 6.2 hereof to the financial statements for the most recent prior Fiscal Year, which separately or in the aggregate with the occurrence of other events, results or could reasonably be expected to result in a Material Adverse Effect.

-"Material Adverse Effect" means any event or occurrence (including, without limitation, a change in Applicable Law) that causes a material adverse change in or a material adverse effect on (A) the validity or enforceability of this Agreement, the Drawdown Bonds or any of the other Related Documents, (B) the validity, enforceability or perfection of the pledge of and lien on the Subordinate Net Revenues under the Subordinate Trust Indenture or hereunder, (C) the status of the Authority as a public entity created and validly existing under the laws of the State, (D) the exemption of interest on any Drawdown Bond from federal income tax, other than for a period during which an Owner is or was a "substantial user" of the projects financed or refinanced from proceeds of an AMT Drawdown Bond or a "related person" for purposes of Section 147(a) of the Code, or (E) the collection of the Authority to pay debt service on the Drawdown Bonds, the Senior Lien Revenue Bonds or the other Subordinate Obligations or any other Obligations hereunder or (F) the rights, remedies, security or interests of the Underwriter, the Purchaser, the Owner Representative or any Owner under the Related Documents.
+"Material Adverse Effect" means any event or occurrence (including, without limitation, a change in Applicable Law) that causes a material adverse change in or a material adverse effect on (A) the validity or enforceability of this Agreement, the Drawdown Bonds or any of the other Related Documents, (B) the validity, enforceability or perfection of the pledge of and lien on the Subordinate Net Revenues under the Subordinate Trust Indenture or hereunder, (C) the status of the Authority as a public entity created and validly existing under the laws of the State, (D) the exemption of interest on any Drawdown Bond from federal income tax, other than for a period during which an Owner is or was a "substantial user" of the projects financed or refinanced from proceeds of an AMT Drawdown Bond or a "related person" for purposes of Section 147(a) of the Code, or (E) the collection of the Revenues that could reasonably be expected to have a material adverse effect on the ability of the Authority to pay debt service on the Drawdown Bonds, the Senior Lien Revenue Bonds or the other Subordinate Obligations or any other Obligations hereunder or (F) the rights, remedies, security or interests of the Underwriter, the Purchaser, the Owner Representative or any Owner under the Related Documents.